Goldu/How-to-Verify-CUDA-Installation/README.md

-# How-to-Verify-CUDA-Installation
-# How to Verify CUDA Installation via Command Line
+# How to Verify CUDA Installation

 ## Description